SpotLess: Concurrent Rotational Consensus Made Practical through Rapid View Synchronization: Evaluation

+For comparison, we include \RCC{}.
+The \emph{victims} of these attacks are the replicas that are kept in the dark (A2), receive a proposal that is received by not more than $\f$ non-faulty replicas (A3), or are not responded to (A4).
+The throughput of \RCC{} is not influenced by A2, A3, and A4 as long as the number of \emph{victims} is not greater than $\f$.
+Hence, we only include the normal-case (failure-free) throughput of \RCC{} and the throughput during A1 for comparison.
+We use $\n = 128$ replicas and we vary the number of malicious replicas between $0$ and $10$ or between $0$ and $\f$.
+The results can be found in Figure~\ref{fig:byzantine_failure}.

-In the real-time-throughput-failure experiment, we measure the real-time throughput of \PVP{} and \RCC{} after injecting failures as a function of time.
+In the \emph{real-time-throughput-failure} experiment, we measure the real-time throughput of \SpotLess{} and \RCC{} after making malicious replicas non-responsive as a function of time.
 We use $\n=128$ replicas, and we set the number of faulty replicas to $1$ or $\f$.
-We run the experiments for $\SI{140}{\second}$, record throughput every 5 seconds, and have the failures happen at the $10$-th second.
+We run the experiments for $\SI{140}{\second}$, record throughput every 5 seconds, and have the failures happen at the $10$th second.
 The results can be found in Figure~\ref{fig:timeline}.

-In the concurrent-consensus experiment, we measure the throughput of the \PVP{} and \RCC{} as a function of the number of concurrent instances.
-We used $\n=32$ replicas and $\n=128$ replicas for two sets of experiments, respectively.
-We also vary the number of concurrent instances between $1$ and $\n$.
-The results can be found in Figure~\ref{fig:pvp_concurrent}.
+In the \emph{concurrent-consensus} experiment, we measure the throughput of \SpotLess{} and \RCC{} as a function of the number of replicas and concurrent instances.
+We use $\n \in \{ 32, 128 \}$ replicas and we vary the number of concurrent instances between $1$ and $\n$.
+The results can be found in Figure~\ref{fig:spotless_concurrent}.

+In the \emph{computing-power-impact} experiment, we measure the throughput of \SpotLess{} and other protocols as a function of the number of CPU cores in each replica.
+We use $\n = 128$ replicas and we vary the number of CPU cores between 4 and 32.
+The results can be found in Figure~\ref{fig:resource_impact}(a).

+In the \emph{network-bandwidth-impact} experiment, we measure the throughput of \SpotLess{} and other protocols as a function of the bandwidth.
+We use $\n = 128$ replicas and vary the bandwidth between $\SI{500}{\mega\bit\per\second}$ and $\SI{4000}{\mega\bit\per\second}$ using FireQOS~\cite{fireqos}, a program that helps configure traffic shaping on Linux.
+The results can be found in Figure~\ref{fig:resource_impact}(b).

+In the \emph{global-regions} experiment, we measure the throughput of \SpotLess{} and other protocols as a function of the number of regions.
+We use $\n = 128$ replicas and vary the number of regions between 1 and 4.
+For each run, the 128 replicas are uniformly distributed in the regions Oregon, North Virginia, London, and Zurich.
+The results can be found in Figure~\ref{fig:resource_impact}(c) and (d).

+In the \emph{non-concurrent-failure} experiment, we measure the throughput of single-instance \SpotLess{} and \HS{} as a function of the number of faulty replicas.
+We use $\n = 128$ replicas and vary the number of malicious replicas between $0$ and $\f$.
+The results can be found in Figure~\ref{fig:single_instance_failure}.